 Once you have decided on an agency and obtained insurance, here are some tips to save money down the road:

-To be sure you’re getting the good credit you deserve, it’s a good idea to check your credit record regularly to be sure all information is accurate.
+To be sure you’re getting the good credit you deserve, it’s a good idea to check your credit report regularly to be sure all information is accurate.

 However, be sure to keep your registration active and up-to-date.
 That will save time at the DMV when the vehicle is back on the road, and time is money, after all.